Declaration of Principles on Human Rights

 Storck manufactures its confectionery exclusively at three production plants in Germany.
 These have been certified in accordance with the internationally recognised Social Accountability 8000 (SA8000) Standard since 2011.
 This applies to the manufacturing areas, the administration and, in particular, the purchasing department, which holds central responsibility for all resource procurement.
 Storck also aims to achieve such certification for the independent subsidiary Helmut Löser GmbH & Co KG Waffelfabrik.

 A company that is assessed and certified according to SA8000 demonstrates a socially responsible management system in which the rights of workers, their workplace conditions and fundamental human rights are taken into account in the company’s business activities.
+Part of this management system is a location-based risk analysis carried out by cross-departmental social performance teams.
+The different areas of expertise in the social performance teams facilitate a comprehensive view of social standards and issues that are directly relevant at the locations.
+Where applicable, the social performance teams also initiate remedial measures.

 The basis of the SA8000 commitment and certification is the Storck Code of Conduct, which sets out all relevant human rights obligations for all companies in the Storck Group.